 I am very pleased with this cookbook.
 I’m glad it’s easy to follow with no weird and out-there processes.

 You will not find any recipes in the book that use pork.
 Mr. Russell does not believe that pork was created to eat.
 For the longest time after we started this new way of life, I wouldn’t cook or eat pork.
 I was having a hard time reconciling the Old and New Testament and the “rules” that God set forth.
 Jesus did not come to “abolish” the law, he came to “fulfill” the law – so I thought that meant we should still be eating the same.
 After much prayer and talking with our mentors, Barry and I have decided that pork is fine for our family to eat.
 Do I think it’s fine for everyone?
 Nope.
 Studies show that pork isn’t very good to eat if you have certain medical conditions or arthritis.
 But it’s not against Bible standards to eat pork…or any other food.
 Jesus declared all foods “clean” (Mark 7:14-23) and the New Testament states that foods are made clean through prayer.
 Let me be clear about something – Jesus making all foods clean doesn’t mean that you can pray over your Twinkie and it’s healthy.
 No. Jesus was talking about “clean” and “unclean” foods in the Old Testament.
 The unclean foods are now clean, as stated by Jesus.
+If you want to learn more about the bible go here.
 Sorry for that sidetrack, I just thought you might want to know why the cookbook doesn’t contain any pork recipes.
 Anyway, I think you’ll really like this cookbook and if you come over and eat anytime soon, you may find a recipe or two from this cookbook I’ll try out on you.